rhaslund/labguides/vbr-9.5u3/module-09/content.md

 22. [] Click the **Yes** button to confirm running the Active Full backup now.
 23. [] Switch to the **VMware vSphere Client** using the Windows task bar.
 25. [] In the **Recent Task** pane, locate the **Create vitual machine snapshot** text for the **Tiny-Veeam** virtual machine and note down the **Start Time** then locate the **Remove snapshot** text for the **Tiny-Veeam** virtual machine.
 Compare the two time stamps and calculate the time difference, then compare with the result from the active full without storage snapshots enabled.
 Close the **VMware vSphere Client** window.
-> Note: The snapshot is open longer time in this example with backup from storage snapshots.
+> Note: The snapshot is open longer time in this example with backup from storage snapshots enabled.
 This is because it takes time to orchestrate the storage snapshot and there is no data changes in the virtual machine during the backup.
 Generally, it makes the most sense to enable backup from storage snapshots for highly transactional servers.

 ===